Martzle/scrabble/README.md

 # Notes

-This is still kind of buggy and I may patch it if I feel like it.
+Inputs are a bit finnicky and a few minor errors exist so be careful when inputting.
-Inputting is also kind of scuffed so check out the rules in the game :)
+Be sure to read the rules